Text Version of the Interview

 So we bring this whole host of new corporate initiatives to these stores and it's worked out tremendously.

 The most important part of what we're buying is employees' continuity of business.
 And then in this industry, a lot of the growers look towards their sales reps in their grow pros at these stores as the doctor of their plants.

-No, we have not been surprised to date.
-It's part of the initial conversations.
-It's a part of every one of our APAs, asset purchase agreements.
+We have not been surprised to date.
+It's part of the initial conversations and every one of our Asset Purchase Agreements (APAs).
 We have employment agreements prior to purchase.